 How it helps – at work and in our personal lives

-What I like about this type of assessment is that it is more focused on the workplace and allows us to see, in a safe environment, how we are likely to appear to a potential employer.
+What I like about this type of personality assessment is that it is more focused on the workplace and allows us to see, in a safe environment, how we are likely to appear to a potential employer.
 We can then see if we want to plan to change, or seek out somewhere with a better fit.

-It’s also about being ready to describe perceived areas of poor fit and to explain how you deal with this.
+Personality assessment is also about being ready to describe perceived areas of poor fit and to explain how you deal with this.
 So, for example if being very trusting is seen as a weakness, be ready with examples of how it helps with your colleagues and clients.
 You expect the best and only if let down do you change your approach.
 With a clear example or two ready to discuss.

 I’m seen as someone who doesn’t always conform – and I see this as a good thing.
 I question why things are done and suggest alternatives.
 I love to look for new ways of being effective, and I can use this in my work.
-But in another situation and this would not be appreciated, again I play to my strengths.
+But in another situation and this would not be appreciated, again I play to my personality strengths.

 Case study 1: Sam

 Sam knew she lacked confidence and was quiet.
-Talking through the results of an assessment helped her understand where this could be helpful – she was good at listening.
+Talking through the results of a personality assessment helped her understand where this could be helpful – she was good at listening.
 She also became clearer of the areas where it doesn’t help.
 Whilst she has lots of good ideas and comments to make she holds back and others speak up and get the credit.

 Understanding this helped Sam develop her confidence and speak up more.
 It was helped by preparation and discussing this with other team members who supported her to speak up in a meeting.